milancontreras/StackBuilders-picoyplaca/README.md

 <img src="./images/live_server_invalid_plate.png" alt="Alt text" title="invalid input">

-**Note:** \
-If you have problems runnning this command, try it with administrator permissions

 ## **Files Explanation**
 ***
-Here you will have a global look of waht will you find in each file.
+Here you will have a global look of what will you find in each file.

 ### **validations.js**
 Functions that will help me validating the: